dlevsha/nasgrate/README.md

 ### Generated migration based on existed database schema (for MySQL database only)

-Suppose you already have `test` and `test2` tables in your database and you want to create migration based on this tables.
+Suppose you already have `test` and `test2` tables at your database and you want to create migration based on these tables.

 Run

 	_$ php nasgrate generate AddTwoDatabases table:test,test2

-Display
+and it will display

 	Generate new migration ID: 20150821141007_AddTwoDatabases
 	Please edit file: /migrations/Migration20150821141007_AddTwoDatabases.php
 	This migration marked as executed

-Than you look inside `Migration20150821141007_AddTwoDatabases.php` you see that this file already have `up()` and `down()` method with SQL-queries.
+When you look into `Migration20150821141007_AddTwoDatabases.php` you will see that this file already has `up()` and `down()` methods with SQL-queries.

     public function up()
     {